evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 Here `mv` is short for "move".

+If you would like to copy a file from the server to your local computer, you can use the `scp` command.
+I usually open a separate window for this and then type:

+`scp username@server_address:path_to_file/file path_to_destination_where_I_want_the_file`

+For example, if we wanted to save the datafile we will use from the server to our local machine, we could type this:

+`scp username@caf-hpc1.sun.ac.za:/home/datasets/2015_Ben_Evans/data/forward_subset.fastq .`

+Note that a colon `:` separates the server address from the path on the server.
+Also a space separates the source file name from the destination path.

-## Using `screen` in Unix (We can skip this section because we will be running jobs using a quequing system, but it is useful for some Unix systems that don't have a quequing system)
+## Using `screen` in Unix

+**(We can skip this section because we will be running jobs using a quequing system, but it is useful for some Unix systems that don't have a quequing system)**

 The `screen` command allows you to execute a job on a server and then log out.
 This is useful for our purposes because RRGS generates large datasets that sometimes take a while to analyze.
 We generally do data processing on a server (and not on your desktop computer), and we don't want to have to sit and watch our computer for hours or days while a program runs.
 Like all commands in Unix, you can look at the manual for a command by typing `man` and then the command.
 So, please type this: